“…ERP data quality was a contributing factor to the eventual bankruptcy of Target Canada.”

 Our team at Trajectory, Inc. clocks in countless hours every year on ERP data migration, with a variety of Enterprise Resource Planning implementations from Private Equity deals, biotechnology firms, marketing shops, pharmaceutical companies and manufacturers.

-Here’s a writeup on the common elements that you absolutely must focus on when it comes to ERP Data Migration, especially when working with NetSuite ERP software.
+Here’s a write-up on the common elements that you absolutely must focus on when it comes to ERP Data Migration, especially when working with NetSuite ERP software.

 When you start down the path of migrating to a new Enterprise Resource Planning platform, you need to ask what your data really looks like first.
-It’s a common mistake to assume that there aren’t going to be challenged with the data quality because there are no day-to-day problems with inaccurate or missing records.
+It’s a common mistake to assume that there aren’t going to be challenging with the data quality because there are no day-to-day problems with inaccurate or missing records.
 Take time to analyze completeness, consistency, accuracy, and look for duplication.
 Most companies have data issues that they aren’t aware of, and if these issues aren’t identified before creating a project timeline then they can significantly extend the timeline of an ERP data migration project.
 Here are some basic steps for inspecting your data:

 - Check completeness – See how often certain fields are populated.
 It’s possible to have important fields that are rarely used but more often than not, a field that isn’t used isn’t needed.